AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 <em>Scope Domains</em> with parameter \p{domain}.

 Using the techniques in the right manner, is one of the keys to efficiently use \alox.
-The details of how this is done is explained in a dedicated chapter: \ref alib_mod_logdomains.
+The details of how this is done is explained in a dedicated chapter: \ref alib_mod_alox_logdomains.

 \I{################################################################################################}